Young Lawyers Resilience Training

 Choose a delivery method that suits your firm’s needs and desired outcomes:

-One-day training as part of an induction program,
+Half-day training as part of an induction program,

-Two-day training as part of an induction program, or
+Full-day training as part of an induction program, or

 Up to six one-hour training sessions over the first six months of the graduate program